microlinkhq/www/src/pages/blog/proxy-capabilities.md

 ## What's wrong with URLs

 Internet is wild place, where every URL is different.
-That's specially an issue when you are doing things at scale.
+That's especially an issue when you are doing things at scale.

 ![](https://i.imgur.com/pVPDpao.png)